 We further believe with the implementation of the CSD, it will open the Namibian market to additional interest from the international market which would increase the demand even more, not only for shares, but specifically on the bond market.
-The NSX is proud to be leading both these projects with the CSD expected to go live in the latter part of 2018.

-Harambee Prosperity Plan (HPP) is the Namibian government's action plan towards prosperity for all and is constructed around the Namibian narrative.
+The NSX is proud to be leading both these projects with the CSD expected to go live once FIM Bill has been tabled and approved.
+Harambee Prosperity Plan (HPP), launched in 2016 is the Namibian government's action plan towards prosperity for all and is constructed around the Namibian narrative.
 It acknowledges that we are not starting afresh but that we must continue with the construction of an inclusive Namibian House, built on a solid foundation of peace and stability.
 As the Namibian Stock Exchange we are not only unified by our national identity but stand united in cause, and believe we can contribute to usher Namibia into the epoch of prosperity.

-Highlights of the NSX contributions to deepening and diversifying the capital markets in Namibia during 2017 include:
+Highlights of the NSX contributions to deepening and diversifying the capital markets in Namibia during 2018 include:

-- The NSX reviewed its fee structure, increasing the cost of capital raising and bond fees based on the intended plans of formalising the bond market which will entail additional trading functionality for on market bond trading; - Total net assets of the NSX and its Guarantee Fund now exceeds N\$ 80 million; - Primary listings of Letshego Holdings (Namibia) Ltd and Nimbus Infrastructure Ltd; - Biggest capital raised to date by Trevo Capital Limited NAD3.3 billion; - Continuing to participate in the debate on the requirement of NEEEF and the impact on the financial sector; - NAMFISA provided the draft conditions for the CSD, these were discussed with all market participants from which comments were derived for NAMFISA to re-write certain aspects of the conditions.
-The NSX is awaiting the final conditions and passing of the FIM Bill to proceed with the license application; - A CoSSE initiative for a Broker's networking session with other market participants from Southern Africa to expand the investment market base and promote information sharing.
+- The NSX reviewed its fee structure, increasing the cost of capital raising and bond fees based on the intended plans of formalising the bond market which will entail additional trading functionality for on market bond trading; - Total net assets of the NSX and its Guarantee Fund now exceeds N\$ 86 million; - Approval and intended listing of Alpha Namibia Industries Renewable Power Limited "Anirep", as a capital pool company; - Listing of Celsius Resources Limited on the Development Capital Board (DevX); - Biggest capital raised to date by Trevo Capital Limited NAD3.3 billion; - Continuing to participate in the debate on the requirement of NEEEF and the impact on the financial sector; - NAMFISA provided the draft standards for the CSD, these were discussed with all market participants from which comments were derived for NAMFISA to review certain aspects of the standards.
+The NSX is awaiting the final standards and passing of the FIM Bill to proceed with the license application; - A CoSSE initiative for a Broker's networking session with other market participants from Southern Africa to expand the investment market base and promote information sharing; - Capital Pool Company, Nimbus Infrastructure Ltd approved in 2017, successfully completed first tradeable rights issue and admitted to the main board - primary listed stock; - Approval of two new sponsors Business Financial Solutions "BFS" and RMB Namibia, a division of First National Bank of Namibia Ltd "RMB"; - 1st Green bond was listed on the exchange by Bank Windhoek a first in the region.